zamdzhiev/Qimaera/README.md

 ### **`QStateT.idr`**

-Quantum state transformer for effectful quantum computations (used in the file `QuantumOp.idr`).
+Quantum state transformer for effectful quantum computation (used in the file `QuantumOp.idr`).

-The type `QStateT initialType finalType returnType` means we are performing a quantum operation from an initial state with type initialType, to a final state with type finalType, and we are returned a value of type returnType.
+The type `QStateT initialType finalType returnType` means we are performing a quantum operation from an initial state with type initialType, to a final state with type finalType, and we return a user-accessible value of type returnType.

-This was inspired by the indexed state monad in Haskell and adapted to linear types.
+This was inspired by the indexed state monad in Haskell and adapted to also handle linearity, probabilistic effects and IO effects.

 ### **`QuantumOp.idr`**